Let’s get down to basics

-• A psychopath can demonstrate a full range of behaviors and emotional displays that are often quite positive.
+• A psychopath can demonstrate a full range of behaviors and emotional displays that are often positive.
 It would not be uncommon to experience them in a favorable manner, particularly when interactions are on a superficial basis or if they consider someone ‘new’ and stimulating.
 Yep – you can actually have a blast with them.
 And sure, you can fall in love with them.

-• In fact, this is often how someone with psychopathy is able to easily engage in relationships with normal, empathic partners.
-In their excitement of ‘something new’ psychopaths are able to demonstrate traits one would attribute to a good mate.
+• In fact, this is often how someone with psychopathy is able to easily engage in relationships with amazing, empathic, nurturing partners.
+In their excitement of ‘something new‘ psychopaths are able to demonstrate traits anyone would attribute to a good mate.
 However, unlike normal individuals, psychopaths have a hidden dark side.

-• We’d like to make it clear, the information found here at NeuroInstincts is not applicable to individuals who are merely “jerks”, “players,” “immature,”or “arrogant.”
+• I’d like to make it clear that the information I share on this site is not applicable to individuals who are merely “jerks”, “players,” “immature,”or “arrogant.”
 Psychopaths fall within the category of a Cluster B personality disorder.
 Refer to the work of Dr. Robert Hare if you would like to explore the diagnostic criteria of psychopathy.

 What are some of the traits demonstrated by psychopaths?